Geoogolla/enterprise-docs/docs/administrator-guide/faq/where-can-i-find-the-error-and-debug-log-files-of-bold-reports-in-kubernetes.md

    **kubectl -\-kubeconfig=filename.config logs podname -n namespace**
    ![Logs](/static/assets/on-premise/images/faq/pod-logs.png)

-3. To get all the logs of the application, Use the below bash command to go into the directory.
+3. To get all the logs of the application, Use the below bash command to navigate into the directory.

    **kubectl -\-kubeconfig=filename.config exec -n namespace -it podname -\- bash**

    ![Bash Command](/static/assets/on-premise/images/faq/bash-logs.png)

+   >Note: You can use any podname available in the cluster.

-4. Use **cd /application/app_data/logs** command and type **ls** command to list all the files inside the logs.
+4. Use **cd /application/app_data/logs** command and type **ls** command.

    ![App Logs](/static/assets/on-premise/images/faq/application-logs.png)